 Society and every day life in England

-59 percent of the the UK's citizens currently hold the Christian religion.
+59 percent of the the UK's citizens currently are Christian.
 More than 14 million citizens, which is roughly 25.1 percent, have stated that they are not a member or part of a religious organization.
 Most of the UK's Christians associate with the Anglican Communion, 11 million people are members of the Protestant Church and almost 6 million British people are Catholics.
-Around 4.8 percent of the population holds the Muslim faith and 1.4 percent follow the Hindu belief.
+Around 4.8 percent of the population holds the Muslim and 1.4 percent are Hindu.

 Theoretically, the monarch has the authority to disband the government at any point.
 This has however not been done for centuries.
 Due to the fact that the royal family decides to remain the the background of state-wide decision making, the United Kingdom is widely considered a parliamentary government which exists in the form of a parliamentary monarchy.
 The parliament is made up of the House of Lords and the House of Commons.
-Theresa May is the current Prime Minister and has been since David Cameron stepped down from this position in 2016.
 The Prime Minister chooses the cabinet and its members, who are then formally admitted into the status as Her Majesty's Government.

 Local language and communication

 Even though English is the official language in the UK, there are other officially recognized languages in Scotland, Wales and Northern Ireland.
-These languages are Welsh, Scottish Gaelic and Irish as well as Ulster Scots.
+These languages are Welsh, Scottish Gaelic, Irish and Ulster Scots.
 Cornish is also spoken locally around Cornwall and Scots is spoken in Scotland.
 The European Charter classes some of these languages as minority languages which means that they stand under protection as such.